 Skill is everything in the workplace.
 Identify what your skills are and harness it to its fullest potential.
 If you are a timid person, for example, you have no business applying for a job that requires you to stand in front of cameras or to interact with large groups.

 Since you are only just starting, you shouldn’t attempt to do everything at once.
 Draw up a professional CV for starters and include in the CV details about yourself including your level of qualification.

 Add your skills and hobbies.
 Then take your time to list industries you feel you will do well.
 Don’t rush yourself.
 Take it one step at a time, and you will be fine.

-4. Cast Your Net far
+4. Cast Your Net Far

 Don’t limit your job hunt to a few job niches or location.
 By doing this, you are limiting your chances of bagging a job that fits your potential.
 Go beyond your comfort zone or the areas you know well.

-It is entirely okay to start with places you know, but take the little risk of delving into territories you are not so familiar with.
+It is entirely okay to start with places you know, but take the least risk of delving into territories you are not so familiar with.
 The most pleasant surprises in life come wrapped in unexpected packages at times and places we least expect.

-5. Prepare well for interviews
+5. Prepare Well for Interviews